Fog's End Distillery: History

 Fog's End Distillery originally started business as C&C Shine LLC.
 Craig Pakish subsequently bought out his partner and re-branded the business Fog's End Distillery.
 In his book, "Modern Moonshine Techniques", Bill Ownes presents C&C Shine as a how-to example start-up craft distillery on a shoestring budget.
 Craig Pakish started the distillery as a second career having retired from the Monterrey Sheriffs Department after 24 years on the force.

+In 2020 Craig Pakish sold the business to cousins, Henry and Steven Wales.